Hyperdimensional Probe: Decoding LLM Representations via Vector Symbolic Architectures: Experiments on input-completion tasks

-\paragraph{High variability in LLM performance.} In an unexpected contrast, the largest model evaluated (109B; Llama 4, Scout) exhibited the lowest precision@1 in the next-token prediction task (8\%, \Cref{fig:experimental_perfomance}), even underperforming the legacy GPT-2.
-Yet, its next-token@5 was comparable to others (still the lowest), but ranked among the best in probing@1.
-Strong probing performance suggests the final state encodes the target concept, but the model often fails to output it.
+Concerning LLM next-token predictions performance in input-completion tasks, in an unexpected contrast, the largest model evaluated (109B; Llama 4, Scout) exhibited the lowest precision@1 in the next-token prediction task (8\%, \Cref{fig:experimental_perfomance}), even underperforming the legacy GPT-2.
+Yet, its next-token@5 was comparable to others (still the lowest), but ranked among the best in probing@1. \emph{Strong probing performance suggests the final state encodes the target concept, but the model often fails to output it}.
 This might be caused by exogenous (e.g., prompt design) and endogenous factors (e.g., tokenization).
 As shown in \Cref{apx:wrongAnswersLlama}, the model frequently predicted a space instead of the correct word, which still often appeared in its top five predictions.
-This emphasizes variability introduced by tokenization and prompt design, which might have greater impact on token-based probing methods such as DLA.